nestauk/openjobs-PIN/README.md

 Copies of (some of) the plots produced can be found <a href="https://drive.google.com/drive/folders/1DJAJ_kNalMXaWqE2wJblP4XnSm8hyerx?usp=sharing">here</a>.

-There is some further data available, like pre-compiled OTP graphs.
+There is some further data available.
+For example, the data collected for the West Midlands is stored in this <a href="https://s3.console.aws.amazon.com/s3/buckets/open-jobs-lake/travel-times-west-midlands">S3 bucket</a>, in the folder 'travel-times-west-midlands'.
 More information can be found <a href="https://docs.google.com/document/d/1em3bgZIBo_gqmb9Jis--PegvIrL1nnaPb9p2VriDY_Y/edit?usp=sharing">here</a>.